gregplaysguitar/hashban.js/readme.markdown

 to `$.hashban.loader`.
 If you want a custom loader, add it to your html and make sure it has the class 'hashban-loader'.

-#### link_filter
-Jquery selector to filter the links that are hijacked via the hashban function.

 #### transition_out: function(endfade, old_content, direction, url)
 Function to transition old content off the page.
 Must call endfade callback once done.
 This option may be null; in that case the